markoch/code-review/README.md

 # Code Review
-Checklist for doing a code review
+Notes for a code review

 # Phase 1: The Light Pass
 ## General